ai-cam/ai-cam.github.io/_projects/ai-at-cam-at-the-ai-fringe.md

   - dialogue
 image: /assets/uploads/img_0072.jpg
 related: dialogue
-researchers:
+people:
-  - neil-lawrence
+  - Neil Lawrence
-  - jessica-montgomery
+  - Jess Montgomery
-  - richard-milne
+  - Richard Milne
-  - catherine-galloway
+  - Catherine Galloway
 ---
 #### **Ahead of Prime Minister Rishi Sunak’s AI Safety Summit, members of the public are being invited to ‘hop on a bus’ in Cambridge city centre to discuss their hopes and fears about the increasing use of artificial intelligence (AI) in our lives.**